Psalm 45

 Notes

 Verses 8–9 describe the king's sensory world on his wedding day.
-The three fragrances — מֹר וַאֲהָלוֹת קְצִיעוֹת (myrrh, aloes, and cassia) — are among the most prized aromatic substances of the ancient world, all associated with wealth, romance, and sacred anointing.
-The same combination appears in the Song of Solomon in its erotic and celebratory contexts (Song of Solomon 4:14).
-Myrrh (מֹר) was used in the sacred anointing oil of the tabernacle (Exodus 30:23); here it perfumes the royal robes.
+The three fragrances — מֹר וַאֲהָלוֹת קְצִיעוֹת (myrrh, aloes, and cassia) — were prized aromatics of the ancient world, each associated with wealth, romance, and sacred anointing.
+The same trio appears in the Song of Solomon (Song of Solomon 4:14).
+Myrrh (מֹר) was an ingredient in the sacred anointing oil of the tabernacle (Exodus 30:23); here it perfumes the royal robes.

-The "ivory palaces" (הֵיכְלֵי שֵׁן) evoke unimaginable luxury.
-Ivory was imported from Africa and traded across the ancient Near East at enormous cost; it was inlaid into furniture, thrones, and architectural elements.
-Archaeology has confirmed that the Israelite and Phoenician kings used ivory extensively: the "ivory house" of Ahab at Samaria is referenced in 1 Kings 22:39 and confirmed by excavations.
-The music that makes the king glad emerges from these halls — the word מִנִּי likely refers to stringed instruments.
+The "ivory palaces" (הֵיכְלֵי שֵׁן) evoke extraordinary luxury.
+Ivory was imported from Africa at great cost and inlaid into furniture, thrones, and architectural panels.
+Archaeology confirms its royal use: Ahab's "ivory house" at Samaria, mentioned in 1 Kings 22:39, has been partially confirmed by excavation.
+Music rises from these halls — the word מִנִּי likely refers to stringed instruments.

-Verse 9 introduces the women of the royal court: בְּנוֹת מְלָכִים ("daughters of kings") stand among the honored women, and the queen (שֵׁגַל — a rare word for queen consort, as distinct from the queen mother) stands at the king's right hand — the place of highest honor — adorned with gold from Ophir.
-Ophir was a renowned source of the finest gold in the ancient world, its location debated (modern scholars suggest Somalia, Arabia, or India).
-The word שֵׁגַל appears only here and in Nehemiah 2:6 in the Hebrew Bible, and its emphasis may be that this is the principal wife, not merely one of many.
+Verse 9 introduces the women of the royal court: בְּנוֹת מְלָכִים ("daughters of kings") stand among the honored ladies, while the queen stands at the king's right hand — the place of highest honor — in gold from Ophir.
+The word שֵׁגַל for "queen" is rare, appearing only here and in Nehemiah 2:6; it denotes the queen consort, distinct from the queen mother, and may signal that she is the principal wife among many.
+Ophir was the ancient world's byword for finest gold, though its exact location remains debated — Somalia, Arabia, and India have all been proposed.

 Address to the Bride (vv.
 10-15)